Keystroke dynamics

-Keystroke dynamics, keystroke biometrics, typing dynamics and typing biometrics refer to the detailed timing information that describes when each key was pressed and released as a person is typing on a computer keyboard.
+Keystroke dynamics, keystroke biometrics, typing dynamics, or typing biometrics refer to the collection of biometric information generated by key-press-related events that occur when a user types on a keyboard.
+Use of patterns in key operation to identify operators predates modern computing, and has been proposed as an authentication alternative to passwords and PIN numbers.

 Science

-The behavioural biometric of Keystroke Dynamics uses the manner and rhythm in which an individual types characters on a keyboard or keypad.
-The keystroke rhythms of a user are measured to develop a unique biometric template of the user's typing pattern for future authentication.
+The behavioral biometric of keystroke dynamics uses the manner and rhythm in which an individual types characters on a keyboard or keypad.
+The user's keystroke rhythms are measured to develop a unique biometric template of the user's typing pattern for future authentication.
 Keystrokes are separated into static and dynamic typing, which are used to help distinguish between authorized and unauthorized users.
 Vibration information may be used to create a pattern for future use in both identification and authentication tasks.

-Data needed to analyse keystroke dynamics is obtained by keystroke logging.
-Normally, all that is retained when logging a typing session is the sequence of characters corresponding to the order in which keys were pressed.
-Timing information is discarded.
-For example, when reading an email, the receiver cannot tell from reading the phrase "I saw 3 zebras!" whether: